iacopobaroncini/FsTamTam/README.md

   * Variables.
   * Events.
   * CDU screen data.
-- 8 global variables all FsTamTam clients could read and write, for possibly share some "general" info.
+- 8 global variables all FsTamTam clients could read and write, for possibly share some info.

 **FsTamTam Data Exchange Framework** implements mechanisms to:
 * Provide data connectivity to the *devices* without any sort of intervention at start-up, upon disconnection and/or reconnection.